Rabadash8820/UnityAssemblies/README.md

 Note the use of the `UnityInstallRoot`, `UnityVersion`, and `*Path` MSBuild properties.
 These properties spare you from having to remember the default Unity install path or the relative paths for any Unity assemblies, and they also let the references work across platforms (Windows/Mac).
 See below for a [list of short-hand assembly properties](#available-short-hand-assembly-properties) that we provide.

 Also note the use of [`Private="false"`](https://docs.microsoft.com/en-us/visualstudio/msbuild/common-msbuild-project-items#reference).
 This basically means "don't copy the referenced assembly to the output folder".
-This is recommended, so that Unity assemblies aren't being copied around unnecessarily, since they're automatically available to managed plugins within the Unity editor.
+This is recommended, so that Unity assemblies aren't being copied around unnecessarily, since they're automatically linked with managed plugins inside Unity.

 If you want to reference a Unity assembly for which there is no short-hand property, you can just hard-code the path into the `Reference` item yourself.
 We always recommend starting with the `$(UnityInstallRoot)\$(UnityVersion)\` properties though, as they let your project files build cross-platform, and let you edit your Unity version string in one place.